top of page

 01

-Make the Home Easy to Show
+Make Your Home Easy to Show

 02

-Pay Attention to Feedback
+Pay Attention to Buyer Feedback

 Buyer comments, showing activity, and repeat interest can help guide next steps if adjustments are needed.